Component: Sample Dataset¶

 Note

-Once this is done Dataiku DSS opens the code editor, allowing you to update the metadata of you plugin, as well the sample’s content and resource files.
+Once this is done Dataiku DSS opens the code editor, allowing you to update the metadata of your plugin, as well the sample’s content, configuration and resource files.

 Configuration¶

-This JSON configuration file comprises different parts as shown in the code below.
+Those JSON configuration files comprises different parts as shown in the code below.

 // Metadata section.